Technology-Development/users_messages_flask/readme-many-to-many.md

 1. You should be able to create full CRUD on tags.
 2. When you create a message, you should be able to add existing tags to it.
 3. When you edit a message, you should be able to modify the tags associated to it.
-4. When you create a tag, you should be able to add existing messages to it.
+4.  (_Bonus_) When you edit a message, the edit form should pre-populate the list of tags with existing tags for that message already checked.
-5. When you edit a tag, you should be able to modify the messages associated to it.
+5.  (_Bonus_) When you create a tag, you should be able to add existing messages to it.

-### Bonus: Database performance
+6.  (_Bonus_) When you edit a tag, you should be able to modify the messages associated to it.
+Messages that are currently assigned to the tag should be automatically checked in the form.

-If you add a bunch of data to the model solution, you should see that some pages require a lot of database querying in order to render.
+7.  (_Bonus_ - Database performance ) If you add a bunch of data to the model solution, you should see that some pages require a lot of database querying in order to render.
 This means that the app probably won't scale very well as the database grows.

     The underlying issue here is related to a family of problems known as _N + 1 query problems_.
 You can read a bit about these issues [here](https://www.rithmschool.com/courses/flask-fundamentals/database-performance).
 As a bonus, can you think of a way to improve the performance of the app by reducing the number of database queries required?

 ### Bonus: MOAR CRUD APPZ